GuildCrafts/web-development-js/_goals/133-Code_to_Docs_to_Code.md

 ## Specifications

+#### Documentation Sets

 - [ ] Artifact contains 2 sets of well-written, thorough and complete documentation.
 - [ ] Each documentation set lists all public modules/classes and their methods/functions for the library.
 - [ ] Properties (if any) are organized by their module/class.
 - [ ] Property entries specify the name and data type of the property, its default value (if any), and a brief description of what it is for.
 - [ ] Methods/functions are organized by their module/class.
 - [ ] Each method/function entry specifies the method/function name, a brief description of what it does, its parameters and their data types, which parameters are required and which are optional, and what the return data type is.

+#### Libraries

 - [ ] Artifact contains 2 libraries that fulfill the interface and functionality outlined in the corresponding documentation.
 - [ ] Test suite can be run with the command `npm test`.
 - [ ] Every public method/function is tested.
 - [ ] All tests are passing.

+#### General

 - [ ] Source code is written with ES6.
 - [ ] Source library is properly attributed according to its license.
 - [ ] Repository includes a README file with basic installation and setup instructions.